Support & Help

 ˌæməˈrænθəs/ˌæməˈrænθəs/Slow

-A genus of annual or perennial plants, some of which are cultivated for their edible leaves, seeds, or ornamental value.
+A genus of flowering plants, some species of which are cultivated for food, ornamental purposes, or traditional medicine.

 Ελληνικά (Greek)